Buyer's Guide to Test Management Software:

 #1) Before you start examining the tools, it is very important that you understand the needs of the project.
 Don’t go ahead with a tool selection without knowing what exactly you are looking for and what features you expect from the tool.

-#2) Once you are clear about the project requirements, start evaluating the tools that fit your budget and have the feature set your need.
+#2) Once you are clear about the project requirements, start evaluating the tools that fit your budget and have the feature set as per your need.

 #3) Rather than going for a single tool, you can also have an option to go for multiple compatible tools that together can serve as a test management solution and serve all your needs.